Under the long, dark boughs, like jewels red

 If she has any tears.

-We are busy working to bring D. H. Lawrence's "Cherry Robbers" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring D. H. Lawrence's "Cherry Robbers" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Cherry Robbers" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.